Advertisement.

 LEGS

-Butterflies and moth, like other insects, have six legs in their adult stage.
+Butterflies and moth, like other insects, have six jointed legs in their adult stage.
 These three pairs of legs are attached to the thorax, one pair in each segment of the thorax.

 butterfly